iceprosurface/remote-async/readme.md

 ### Server.listen(target: string, callback: RemoteCallBack)

-Add a listener on `target` path, which will call `callback` when `receiveData` was called by any conditions.
+Add a listener on `target` path, which will call `callback` when `receiveData` is invoked under any circumstances.

 ### Server.off(target: string, callback?: any)

 Remove listener on target.
-This will remove all callbacks when callback params was not set.
+This will remove all callbacks when the callback parameter is not set.

 ### Server.registerPromise(target: string, data: any, option: { timeout: number })

-Register a promise and pass to anther server which listen `target` path.
+Registers a promise and sends it to another server listening on the `target` path.

 ### Server.registerSender(sender: (data: RemoteData) => void)

-Define the server sender how to pass a promise to another server
+Defines how the server sender should pass a promise to another server.